 Permit requirements while working

 You must have your MAST permit and a valid form of ID readily available for inspection by law enforcement any time you perform duties that include the sale, service or handling of alcohol.
 The permit is your property, not the property of your employer.
 If your employer requests it, provide a copy of your permit to your employer and keep the original permit for yourself.
 Your permit can be used at multiple places of employment or volunteer locations.

-Working without a MAST permit beyond 60 days of the initial hire date is against the law.
-Violation of this law could result in a criminal citation with maximum $500 monetary penalty or up to 90 days in jail or both the fine and imprisonment.
-In addition your employer may get a monetary fine or license suspension or both.
+Anyone not possessing the required MAST permit within the allotted timeline may receive a criminal citation with a maximum $500 monetary penalty or up to 90 days in jail or both the fine and imprisonment.
+Your employer may also incur a monetary fine, license suspension, or both.